gravitonian/brutor-sdk/README.md

 ?
 Package for Activiti Java classes (don't change unless you know what you are doing)? com.activiti.extension.bean ?
 Should a project for Activiti Docker build be generated (i.e. build Activiti Docker image with Activiti extension)?
 Yes ?
 Generate sample source code for all extensions?
 Yes ?
+Generate Service Task sample with ACS Rest Call in the Activiti Extension project?
+Yes ?
 Generate a developer runtime environment based on Docker Compose?
 Yes ?
 Enable Inbound Email Server?
 No
 ?
 Enable Outbound Email Server?
 Yes